Five Things to do With Your Elderly Parents in Harrogate, Yorkshire

 Valley Gardens

 The Valley Gardens in Low Harrogate is a beautiful place to enjoy a leisurely stroll if the weather is nice.
-This 17-acre, Grade II-listed site includes the elegant Sun Pavilion and colonnades, surrounded by immaculately kept gardens and a range of other facilities.
-Band concerts are held on Sunday afternoons during the summer months, and the Magnesia Well Café serves lovely refreshments.
+This 17-acre, Grade II-listed site includes the elegant Sun Pavilion and colonnades, surrounded by immaculately kept gardens and various other facilities.
+Concerts are held on Sunday afternoons during the summer months, and the Magnesia Well Café serves lovely refreshments.

 The majority of the paths are accessible for those in either manual or electric wheelchairs, and there are disabled toilets on site.